JessicaRulestheUniverse.com

 The Despair of Possibility

-August 31, 2007 By: jessicazafra Category: Cosmic Things and Emotional weather report 3 Comments →
+August 31, 2007 By: jessicazafra Category: Cosmic Things, Emotional weather report 3 Comments →

 In the course of my friend’s quest we sought out a psychic who’d been recommended by a columnist.
 This manghuhula used regular playing cards to read the future.
 We sat at a table—I was the designated note-taker—and he shuffled the cards.
 He asked my friend to cut the deck, then he lay the cards on the table.
 “You used to live in Makati,” he told my friend, looking her straight in the eye.
 In a sort of trance, he described the house she’d grown up in, including its color, the color of the gate, and the stones leading up to the front door.
 Then, in similar detail, he described my friend’s mother.